joseph-a-levine/authoring/_older/2023-05-21-lightning-lived-lat-lon.md

 <br>

 In my memory, God was throwing a lightning bolt — but he is [Urizen](https://en.wikipedia.org/wiki/Urizen), not God, and the lightning bolt is a compass.
-Blake's stormclouds and radiant sun remain evocative of lighting.{% marginfigure "margin-figure-id" "assets/img/El_Greco_View_of_Toledo.jpg" "While not a romantic, and not containing any lightning, I will include here my favorite painted sky, El Greco's *View of Toledo*." %}
+Blake's stormclouds and radiant sun remain evocative of lighting.{% marginfigure "margin-figure-id" "assets/img/El_Greco_View_of_Toledo.jpg" "While not a romantic, and not containing any lightning, I will include here my favorite painted sky, El Greco's *View of Toledo*." %} Blake's ecstatic poetry is naturalistic (often referencing "Job": " does he cry with a voice / Of thunder does he look upon the sun & laugh or stretch / His little hands into the depths of the sea).
+I adore the references to nature (here, I single out thunder) in both his illuminated and unilluminated poems:

+> O for a voice like thunder, and a tongue
+> To drown the throat of war!

 This isn't to say realists haven't implied lightning.
 My computer screensaver is Bierstadt's *Among the Sierra Nevada, California*,{% sidenote "asier-id" "Well worth a visit if you're in DC.
 It's just so **big**." %} which has a relatively boring sky, but Bierstadt's *A Storm in the Rocky Mountains* has a dramatic sky.